-Table 4: Broad Habitat types in the Wve Valley AONB
+Table 4: Broad Habitat types in the Wye Valley AONB broad Habitat types in the wye valley AOND

-Broad Habitat type (UK NEA) Examples in Wye Valley AONB Enclosed Farmland • Farmland: c.
+Table 4: Droad Habita at types in the wye valley AONB Broad Habitat type (UK NEA) Examples in Wye Valley AONB Enclosed Farmland Farmland: c.
 19400 ha, 59.5% of AONB Major Agricultural Land Uses (2016 MEOPL data for English part of AONB) include: Crops & Fallow: (50.5%) Permanent Grass: (31.5%) Temporary Grass (8.5%)

 Other (including set aside, farm owned

-'

 woodland, rough grazing) (9.5%)

-• Woodland: c8600ha, 26.4% of AONB.
+Woodland: c9000ha, 27.5% of AONB.

 Of which:

-Broadleaved: 2300 ha
+Broadleaved: 5595 ha

-Mixed: 3100 ha
+Mixed: 523 ha

-Woodlands Conifer: 1800 ha
+Woodlands Conifer: 1994 ha

-Scrub: 1400 ha
+Young Trees/Other: 880 ha

-SSSI: 2267 ha
+SSSI: 1587 ha

-Wye Valley Woods SAC: 916ha
+Wye Valley Woods SAC: c918ha

-Public Forest Estate: 5082ha
+Public Forest Estate: 5003ha

-• Grassland: c2200 ha, 6.7% of AONB
+• Grassland: c4900 ha, 14.99% of AONB

-Semi-Natural Grasslands Small Fields: 1500 ha

-Semi-Natural Grasslands Parkland: 300 ha
+Semi-Natural Grasslands Semi-improved grassland: 4,833 ha

+Senii-Naturai Grassianus Unimproved grassland: 36 ha

-Marsh: 100 ha
+Marsh: 39 ha

-TT 1 Houses, Roads, Urban approx. 1600 ha, 4.9% of
+Urban • Houses, Roads, Urban approx. 1600 ha, 4.9% of

-Urban AONB.
+AONB.

-Frachyvotors Openwaters • River Wye, tributaries and pools, 2.5% of AONB.
+Freshwaters - Openwaters, • River Wye, tributaries and pools, 2.5% of AONB.

-Freshwaters - Openwaters, Wetlands and Flood Plains Flood Plain Habitat, particularly in Herefordshire
+Wetlands and Flood Plains • Flood Plain Habitat, particularly in Herefordshire

-Wettailus allu Flood Flailis Wye meadows.
+Wye meadows.

-Some Bog and Lowland Heath habitat such as
+• Some Bog and Lowland Heath habitat such as

 Cleddon bog and Broad Meend Heath.

 Mountains, Moorlands and Bracken, Heath, Rough Grassland: 300ha

-Heaths Inland rock and scree habitats present in cliffs
+Heaths • Inland rock and scree habitats present in cliffs

 throughout the Wye Valley gorge as well as some

 limestone pavement.

-Limited area of salt marsh and intertidal sediments
+Coastal Margins • Limited area of salt marsh and intertidal sediments

-Coastal Margins on tidal reach of the Wye.
+on tidal reach of the Wye.

 Marine N/A

-Priority Habitats have been identified by Natural England.
-There are 28 Priority Habitats in England, 10 of these Habitats are found in for the English part of the AONB (see Table 5).
+6.4.7 Priority Habitats have been identified by Natural England.
+There are 28 Priority Habitats in England, 11 of these Habitats are found in the English part of the AONB (see Table 5).
 The former UK Biodiversity Action Plan (BAP) Priority Habitats lists identifies those habitats that are the most threatened and requiring the greatest conservation action.
 Currently the comparable information is not available for the Welsh side of the AONB, although there is a NERC Section 42 list of Priority Habitats in Wales.
-However, the England data shows that Tradition Orchards make up nearly 0.6% of the total English resource of that Priority Habitat, this is down from 0.87% in the 2015-20 State of the AONB report.
-Also grassland habitats make up approximately 1% of the national resource, whereas woodlands are less than 0.5% of the resource.
-Of the Priority Habitats in SSSIs nearly 65% are in Favourable condition and a further 28% in Unfavourable but recovering status (see Table 6).
+However, the England data shows that Tradition Orchards make up nearly 1% of the total English resource of that Priority Habitat, this is up from 0.87% in the 2015-20 State of the AONB report.
+Data for Wales also shows Traditional Orchards make up 6.1% of the total Welsh resource.
+Also grassland habitats make up approximately 0.24% of the English national resource, and deciduous woodlands are 0.4% of the national resource.
+Of the Priority Habitats in SSSIs over 72% are in Favourable condition and a further 21.7% in Unfavourable but recovering status (see Table 6).